alysl56/LIFE4136-Rot2-Gp3/README.md

 5.Read visualization
 Install the GUI-based genome viewer IGV and use it to view the distribution of mapped reads for one or more samples in chromosome 1 (Tb927_01_v5.1)
 6. Read counts
 Use htseq-count to count the number of reads mapped to each gene in the genome.
-This is done using the htseq package.
+This is done using the htseq-count(v0.11.2) package.
 Install into a Conda environment using: conda install bioconda::htseq

 a.Pcg only (only count for the amount of the sequences for the protein code and genes)